matthewglasenapp/hla_resolve/docs/technical_reference.md

 - Performed only if full-gene FASTA input is provided
 - Ignores the previously assigned fourth field and searches using a wildcard (e.g., `C*02:02:02:XX`)
 - Compares full-gene sequences including introns and UTRs
-- Uses sequence identity rather than raw edit distance
+- Uses mismatch identity rather than raw edit distance

 #### Pass 4: DR/DQ Re-consensus Refinement
 - Applied to HLA-DQA1, HLA-DQB1, and HLA-DRB1
 - Re-maps the reads underlying each call to the best-guess allele, rebuilds a consensus, and re-matches to the fourth-field options within the same three-field group
+- Described in full in [Section 6](#6-drdq-read-re-consensus)

 ---